Cédric Paquette: Montreal Canadiens

 As a free agent from the Hurricanes, Paquette joined his fourth club in short succession by agreeing to a one-year, $950,000 contract with the Montreal Canadiens on July 28, 2021.
 He was intended to be a replacement for Corey Perry.
 However, he saw his ice time diminish having only scored 2 points in 24 games until being scratched from the lineup from January 20 to March 13, 2022.
 That day he was placed on waivers and was demoted to the Laval Rocket of the AHL.
 He played in 14 regular season games with Laval and 14 playoff games.

 KHL

 As a free agent from the Canadiens, Paquette went overseas and accepted a contract with Belarusian club, HC Dinamo Minsk of the KHL, on August 16, 2022.

 Following a successful lone season with Minsk, Paquette extended his career in the KHL by signing a two-year contract with Russian based club, HC Dynamo Moscow, on May 2, 2023.

+Paquette played three seasons with Dynamo before opting to continue in the KHL with Avangard Omsk, signing a one-year contract for the 2026–27 season on June 29, 2026.